thecodingmachine/graphqlite/website/docs/argument-resolving.md

     public function mapParameter(ReflectionParameter $parameter, DocBlock $docBlock, ?Type $paramTagType, ParameterAnnotations $parameterAnnotations, ParameterHandlerInterface $next): ParameterInterface
     {
-        // The $parameterAnnotations object can be used to fetch any annotation implementing ParameterAnnotationInterface
+        // The $parameterAnnotations object can be used to fetch any attribute implementing ParameterAnnotationInterface
         $autowire = $parameterAnnotations->getAnnotationByType(Autowire::class);

         if ($autowire === null) {
-            // If there are no annotation, this middleware cannot handle the parameter.
+            // If there is no matching attribute, this middleware cannot handle the parameter.
 Let's ask
             // the next middleware in the chain (using the $next object) return $next->mapParameter($parameter, $docBlock, $paramTagType, $parameterAnnotations);
         }

-        // We found a @Autowire annotation, let's return a parameter resolver. return new ContainerParameter($this->container, $parameter->getType());
+        // We found a #[Autowire] attribute, let's return a parameter resolver. return new ContainerParameter($this->container, $parameter->getType());
     }
 }